thecodeofdaniel/nasm_script/README.md

 Clone the repository into your working directory with this command

 ```
-$ git clone https://github.com/danieltriestocode/nasm_script.git < ~/PATH/TO/DIRECTORY >
+$ git clone https://github.com/danieltriestocode/nasm_script.git <~/PATH/TO/DIRECTORY>
 ```

 <br />

 # Guide

-When you run the script you will be prompted with something like this
+When you run the script you will be prompted with...

 ```
-Exit the script with: Ctrl + C
+Exit script with: <Ctrl> + C

 1. asm_file1.asm
 2. asm_file2.asm